 Calibration of HSPF is an iterative process of changing parameters, running simulations, checking results, and repeating until a calibrated model is achieved.
-When manually performed, this can be a time consuming endeavor.
+When manually performed, this can be a time-consuming endeavor.
 In addition, it can be difficult to maintain a consistent approach of parameter adjustments to produce calibrated models among a group of HSPF modelers with various levels of experience and expertise.
 For this reason, PEST (which is an acronym for Parameter ESTimation) is used to assist in model calibration.

 PEST is a nonlinear parameter estimator that will adjust model parameters to minimize the discrepancies between the pertinent model-generated numbers and the corresponding measurements.
-It does this by running the model as many times as is necessary in order to optimize multiple objective functions.
-The objective functions are usually some form of weighted, squared, model-to-measurement differences.
-Because the problem of calibrating HSPF is non-linear, parameter estimation is an iterative process.
-PEST evaluates parameter changes based on the improvement to the objective functions and decides whether to undertake another optimization until no more improvement in the objective functions is achieved.
-The modeler must not only define the objective functions but selects pertinent parameters, and the permissible parameter upper and lower bounds for adjustment.
+It does this by running the model as many times as is necessary to optimize a least-squares objective function.
+The objective function (represented by the Greek letter, "phi" Φ) is the summation of the weighted, squared, model-to-measurement differences.
+PEST evaluates parameter changes based on the minimizing the objective function and decides whether to undertake another optimization until no more improvement in the objective function is achieved.